travis-ci/docs-travis-ci-com/user/reference/overview.md

   The best way to find out what is available on your specific image is to run `df -h` as part of your build script.

-## What infrastructure is my environment running on?
+## Define the Environment's Infrastructure

 Usually, knowing the virtualization environment characteristics from the [table above](#virtualisation-environment-vs-operating-system) is sufficient.